 Plagiarism & Fabrication Policy

-We are resolved, therefore, to impose the following consequences in all SJMC courses, other for-credit works (e.g., theses and dissertations) and exams regarding any instance of unambiguous and documented plagiarism or fabrication, including a first-time offense:
+We are resolved, therefore, to impose the following consequences in all HSJMC courses, other for-credit works (e.g., theses and dissertations) and exams regarding any instance of unambiguous and documented plagiarism, fabrication, or other academic dishonesty, or any instance of aiding another in such conduct, including a first-time offense:

-- The instructor will file a report on the incident with the university’s Office for Student Conduct and Academic Integrity.
-For more information on OSCAI’s handling of such reports, visit. http://www.oscai.umn.edu/integrity/student/index.html
+- The instructor will file a report on the incident with the HSJMC’s Director of Undergraduate Studies and/or Director of Graduate Studies as well as with the university’s Office for Community Standards.
+For more information on that university’s office’s handling of such reports, visit: https://communitystandards.umn.edu

+View the HSJMC Moodle instructional site on Avoiding Plagiarism.
 Watch the full Moodle on Avoiding Plagiarism and Fabrication.
-(You may need to "Enroll" to watch)
+(You may need to "Enroll" to watch.)